-- size and nature of the patient population; - severity of the disease under investigation; - availability and efficacy of approved drugs for the disease under investigation; - patient eligibility criteria for the trial in question as defined in the protocol, including biomarker-driven identification and/or certain highlyspecific criteria related to stage of disease progression, which may limit the patient populations eligible for our clinical trials to a greater extent than competing clinical trials for the same indication that do not have biomarker-driven patient eligibility criteria; - perceived risks and benefits of the product candidate under study; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new products that may be approved or other product candidates being investigated for the indications we are investigating; - clinicians' willingness to screen their patients for biomarkers to indicate which patients may be eligible for enrollment in our clinical trials; - patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; - proximity and availability of clinical trial sites for prospective patients; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion or, because they may be late-stage cancer patients, will not survive the full terms of the clinical trials.
+- size and nature of the patient population; - severity of the disease under investigation; - availability and efficacy of approved drugs for the disease under investigation; - patient eligibility criteria for the trial in question as defined in the protocol, including biomarker-driven identification and/or certain highly specific criteria related to stage of disease progression, which may limit the patient populations eligible for our clinical trials to a greater extent than competing clinical trials for the same indication that do not have biomarker-driven patient eligibility criteria; - perceived risks and benefits of the product candidate under study; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new products that may be approved or other product candidates being investigated for the indications we are investigating; - clinicians' willingness to screen their patients for biomarkers to indicate which patients may be eligible for enrollment in our clinical trials; - patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; - treatment of patients at local facilities rather than central facilities; - proximity and availability of clinical trial sites for prospective patients; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion or, because they may be late-stage cancer patients, will not survive the full terms of the clinical trials.

 Our inability to enroll a sufficient number of patients for our clinical trials would result in significant delays or may require us to abandon one or more clinical trials altogether.
 Enrollment delays in our clinical trials may result in increased development costs for our product candidates and jeopardize our ability to obtain marketing approval for the sale of our product candidates.
-Furthermore, even if we are able to enroll a sufficient number of patients for our clinical trials trials through the treatment and any follow-up periods.
+Furthermore, even if we are able to enroll a sufficient number of patients for our clinical trials, we may have difficulty maintaining participation in our clinical trials through the treatment and any follow-up periods.